Proto:Sonic the Hedgehog 2 (Genesis)/August 21st, 1992

 - Bosses for Chemical Plant, Aquatic Ruin, Oil Ocean, and Metropolis have been implemented, but don't load in their respective levels.

-Most of the game's music tracks have been implemented and all have been finalized, sans the credits theme.
+Most of the game's music tracks have been implemented and all have been finalized, sans the credits theme, which was added in the September 14th build.

 - While all sound effects are implemented, not all of them are used yet.